Fabrika: 2004-2010: "Ne vinovataya ya", My takie raznye and Kazanova's departure

 Continuing their large commercial output, Fabrika released three commercial singles in 2004.
 Next to that, the group continued touring throughout the Commonwealth of Independent States.
 Their 2004 single "Lyolik" won a Golden Gramophone Award.
 Their May 2004 single "Rybka" reached no. 7 at the Russian TopHit radio charts.
 In 2005, the group released their single "Ne vinovataya ya", for which they also recorded the music video together with Bondarchuk.
 The song and music video acquired a large commercial success in Russia, remaining their third-most aired single on Russian radio.
-Although released in September 2005, the song achieved its radio peak in the winter of 2005.
-In March 2006, Fabrika sang "Ne vinovataya ya" during a broadcast of the sixth season of Fabrika Zvyozd, duetting with Dmitry Koldun.

 The group slightly reduced their output in 2007, but eventually recorded their second album My takie raznye, which was released in 2008.
-On 13 January 2008, Fabrika performed at the Russian Winter Festival in London, England, along with other artists such as Dima Bilan.
+On 13 January 2008, Fabrika performed at the Russian Winter Festival in London, England.

 In May 2010, Kazanova announced her departure from the group, stating that she wanted to embark on a solo career.
 Matvienko invited Katya Lee to take Kazanova's spot.